-Predominantly, rape is regarded as a crime committed by men only against women, but it has been seen over time that other genders such as men, homosexuals, and the transgender community are also affected by this crime equally.
+Rape affects people of all genders, including males, homosexuals, and the transgender community, as we have seen over time.
+Rape also affects women.
+This finding underlines the possibility of rape for people of all gender identities and emphasises the fact that men and women may both commit rape.
 In fact, regardless of age, gender, sexual attitude, rape can happen to anybody.
 Although there are a large number of such cases, most of them go unreported because individuals fear that reporting such cases will raise a question about their potency.

 Sec 375 of IPC mentions rape as “sexual intercourse with a woman against her will, without her consent, by coercion, misrepresentation or fraud or at a time when she has been intoxicated or duped or is of unsound mental health and in any case, if she is under 18 years of age”.

 - A rape offender is always a man

 - A rape victim is always a woman

 Therefore, the whole definition takes the rape of only women into account and there is no provision for male or third gender rape.
 It shows that if a male rapes another male or female rape a male, there’s no particular law in India.
 The needs and rights of women alone are the primary focus of all other laws and sections.
 This inequality in the treatment of male rape as a result of female rape affects the equality of our constitution.

 Although the insertion of the penis or any other object into the vagina is the exclusive definition of sexual assault, incidences of male rape have significantly increased.
 Unfortunately, the existing law is having little to no effect.
 In a distressing event that happened in Ghaziabad in 2018, four men sexually assaulted a 20-year-old kid and shoved something into his rectum.
 However, no complaint was ever made since it did not meet the legal requirements for rapist.